biojs/biojs/README.md

 ### 1.3.
 Why is there nothing in this repo?

 For BioJS 2.0 every component is a separate github repository.
 To search for a package, visit our [registry][registry].
 This repo is kept as intro guide and discussion repo.
-Feel free to open an [issue][issue] (questions, suggestions, proposal or bug reports here).
+Feel free to open an [issue][issue] (questions, suggestions, proposal or bug reports here) or [to submit a component wish][wishlist].

 However you are still invited to show your interest in this project by __starring__ this repo.